manukj/internationalization/README.md

 dart run build_runner build
 ```

-### Step 4: Use the Generated Localization Files

-The generated localization files will be created in the same directory as your source files, under a `lang` subdirectory.
-You can use these files in your application to access localized strings.
+**Generated localization files will be created in the same directory as your source files, under a `lang` subdirectory with the name of the local u have given in LangInternationalization**

 ## Example